xonixx/xonixx.github.io/awk.md

 > To bytecode; I wanted to use the awk-based compiler as the initial bootstrap stage for a self-hosted compiler.
 Disturbingly, it worked fine.
 Disappointingly, it was actually faster than the self-hosted version.
 But it's so not the right language to write compilers in.
 Not having actual datastructures was a problem.
 But it was a surprisingly clean 1.5kloc or so. awk's still my go-to language for tiny, one-shot programming and text processing tasks.

 In principle, I am inclined to share this opinion.
 I am even ready to go as far as to say that what _can_ be scripted with AWK, _should_ be scripted with AWK (over Python, Ruby, Node.js, etc.).
-I'm not saying that you should write large applications, but for medium scripts, AWK is an absolutely good alternative to mainstream scripting languages with many benefits.
+I'm not saying that you should write large applications, but for medium scripts, AWK is an absolutely fine alternative to mainstream scripting languages with many benefits.
 A good programmer chooses the most powerful tool for the job, the best programmer chooses the least powerful tool to do the job.

 Personally, I've found that AWK is also a surprisingly good replacement for larger than average shell scripts.